aws-samples/aws-modernization-with-jfrog/content/4_workshop_setup/41_aws_setup/414_cloud9.md

 [AWS Cloud9](https://aws.amazon.com/cloud9/) is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
 It includes a code editor, debugger, and terminal.
 Cloud9 comes prepackaged with essential tools for popular programming languages, including JavaScript, Python, PHP, and more, so you don’t need to install files or configure your development machine to start new projects.

 1. Within the AWS console, use the region drop list to select **us-west-2 (Oregon)**.
-We are doing this because the workshop script will provision the resources in this same region.
+The workshop script will provision the resources in this region.

 ![image](/images/aws-pick-region.png)

-2. Navigate to the [Cloud9 console](https://console.aws.amazon.com/cloud9/home) or just search for it under the **AWS console services** menu.
+2. Navigate to the [Cloud9 console](https://console.aws.amazon.com/cloud9/home) or just search for it under the **AWS services** search.

 ![image](/images/c9-search.png)